 The Social Programme has always been an important and popular aspect of our students’ experience of WSE, Wimbledon, and London.
-While restrictions are in place we will be running a modified Social Programme that will have more of an emphasis on outdoor and online activities.
-The exact activities will be dependent on UK Government guidelines in place at the time.
-As we are operating a ‘bubble’ approach, we will be unable to offer activities that mix classes unless these activities are online.
+While restrictions are in place, we are running a modified Social Programme that has more of an emphasis on outdoor and online activities.

 There is also an online social programme available to all students.
 Activities include baking, virtual tours, quizzes and karaoke.

 There are a number of cafés open in Wimbledon where it is possible to buy food.
-Sainsburys supermarket is a popular option amongst our students and you can buy snacks and lunchtime food, such as sandwiches and sushi, there.
-Cafés have reopened and are offering a takeaway service.
+Sainsburys supermarket is a popular option amongst our students, and you can buy snacks and lunchtime food, such as sandwiches and sushi, there.
+Cafés are open and are offering a full service, although they may still limit capacity in order to operate safely.
 Please note that they will be busier at lunchtime, so we recommend buying your food in advance, if that is possible.

-The school Coffee Shop will be open for the sale of pre-packaged snacks only.
+The school Coffee Shop is open for the sale of pre-packaged snacks only.
 We ask that you pay by card rather than by cash, if possible.
-The coffee machine in the Common Room will be available for use.
+The coffee machine in the Common Room is available for use.